aws-samples/sample-connector-for-bedrock/docs/user-manual/management.md

 After creating the model, you need to authorize the model to a group or user (API Key).

+!!! tip
+    Some clients may restrict users from customizing model names.
+To enable BRConnector to respond to such requests, you can adopt the following strategies:

+    1. Create a new model in the backend with a name matching the one specified by the client, thereby forwarding the request to your actual backend model.

+    2. Alternatively, you can create a generic model named "default".
+This way, regardless of the model name passed from the frontend, BRConnector will be able to respond.

+    These methods ensure that BRConnector maintains flexibility and compatibility when facing various client requests, thereby enhancing the overall adaptability of the system.

 ## Group Management

 Through groups, you can conveniently grant authorization to models.